anna-treyger/msdatabase_project/README.md

 # Book Club Database in Microsoft Access using SQL

-**DBS project for an introductory database management systems course**
+**DBMS project for an introductory database management systems course**

 My team and I created a database using SQL queries for a fictionalized book club.